Sponsored in Texas by

 Beginnings of Malachi Dads: Turning the Hearts of Incarcerated Fathers to Their Children

-with thanks to Kenny Lentz and Tracy Baskin
+This page built with thanks to Kenny Lentz and Tracy Baskin

 MALACHI DADS was birthed in 2005 at Louisiana State Penitentiary (Angola) in response to the heart cry of incarcerated fathers who, embracing their identity under God as spiritual leaders of their families, sought to be equipped to reach and to disciple their children in the Gospel of Jesus Christ.
 The world-wide children’s ministry, AWANA, joined hands with the men at Angola to help them create the platform.
 Since that time, Malachi Dads has become a “movement,” spreading to more than 18 states and some 50 prisons at last count.
 We are working hard to bring the Malachi Dads program to Texas, through the graduates of Darrington Seminary.
 But let’s go back a ways, to the origins of the “new identity”: the Old Testament prophet, Malachi.